OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesTuesday.md

 - NumFOCUS Europe - preparation in progress
 - EOSC call: Jupyter centric, demonstrators in various areas of science
     - INFRAEOSC-02-2019 (Deadline Jan 2019)
-        - silent remark (Alex): at least before 29 March for UK partners
+        - silent remark (Olexandr): at least before 29 March for UK partners
             - but if the announcement will come after, will it work?
 - COST network
     - community building, conferences - but no RSEs :-(